Club work

 District visiting.
 Many of the key figures in the development of club work began their activities as district visitors.
 For example, Maude Stanley who went on to found several clubs worked around the Five Dials as a visitor.
 Largely associated with churches, visiting was a system of investigation, support and relief usually organized around parish boundaries.
 It drew upon the innovatory work of Thomas Chalmers who beginning in 1819 ‘undertook and completed the monumental task of visiting and noting the circumstances of every family in the Tron parish of Glasgow’ (Young and Ashton 1956: 70).
 He found that a large number of people were living ‘a hand-to-mouth existence on poor relief, demoralized and friendless, and likely to remain so as long as relief was administered legally (op. cit.).
 He developed an alternative, more personal, system of relief.
 The parish was divided into districts each with around 50 families (or around 400 inhabitants).
 It was then the duty of the deacon or visitor assigned to the district to investigate and understand the situation of each family or individual they came across and to seek out ‘natural resources’ that could be mobilized to solve the problems.
 This included encouraging or finding work; sorting out household budgets; seeking help from other family members and neighbours; and in the last resort dispensing parish funds.
 Visiting became the central institution in the charitable response to poverty in the second half of the nineteenth century and was supported by various visiting societies with local committees.
 For example, visitors of the Christian Instruction Society usually called on families twice a month, ‘and besides inquiring whether the family attended a place of worship, possessed a Bible, or if the children went to school, they were also concerned with the families’ material condition, their savings bank resources, their membership of a benefit society, their need for hospital treatment and the like’ (ibid.: 89).
 Visitors were usually female, and as well as undertaking the more formal aspects of their work, were great sources of local information and gossip.
 They also put people in touch with evening classes, mothers’ meetings, Sunday schools and other groups.
 Crucially, many visitors began to undertake programmes of training in the methods they used and to develop a more systematic understanding of the situations they faced.
 Innovators like Ellen Ranyard developed visiting as paid work.
 Starting in 1857, she introduced the idea of the idea of the ‘Bible woman’ into many of the poorest areas of London.

-This missionary cum social worker, a working class woman drawn from the neighbourhood to be canvassed, was to provide the “missing link” between the poorest families and their social superiors… Given a three month training… in the poor law, hygiene, and scripture, Mrs Ranyard agents sought to turn the city’s outcast population into respectable, independent citizens through an invigoration of family life.
+This missionary cum social worker, a working-class woman drawn from the neighbourhood to be canvassed, was to provide the “missing link” between the poorest families and their social superiors… Given a three-month training… in the poor law, hygiene, and scripture, Mrs Ranyard’s agents sought to turn the city’s outcast population into respectable, independent citizens through an invigoration of family life.
 (Prochaska 1988: 49)

 They were the first group of paid social workers in Britain and were to be followed by another Ranyard innovation – ‘Bible nurses’ – in 1868 (effectively the first district nurses in London).
 The direct contact with, and involvement in, such distress and poverty led some visitors to look for alternative ways of working – and it was in this way that people like Emmeline Pethwick got into youth work.

 Mother’s meetings.
-Mother’s meetings were seen by a number of key commentators (e.g. Lord Shaftesbury) as ‘among the most practical and successful forms of philanthropy’ (Prochaska 1993: 381).
-By the beginning of the twentieth century it is possible that more than a million women and children attended such a meeting each week (the vast majority of whom were drawn from working-class communities).
+Mother’s meetings were seen by some key commentators (e.g. Lord Shaftesbury) as ‘among the most practical and successful forms of philanthropy’ (Prochaska 1993: 381).
+By the beginning of the twentieth century, it is possible that more than a million women and children attended such a meeting each week (the vast majority of whom were drawn from working-class communities).

 With the development of Parish and District visiting, the establishment of Sunday schools as a major social institution and the emergence of mothers’ meetings several of the key elements of what we have come to know as club work fall into place.
 While not initially using the notion of the club as an organizing idea, these initiatives brought three key dimensions into sharp focus: a concern with local activity, the beginning of the use of groups as a means of working; and the need for intervention by ‘workers’.
 In many ways the activities of district visitors lay the groundwork for the development of new occupational groups.